Help Center

 What to do here

-• Log whether Today’s Forge happened.
+• Report whether Today’s Forge happened.

-• Log whether your Daily Rep happened.
+• Report whether Daily Rep happened.

 Log Resistance